 But, it does feature beneficial salicylic acid that penetrates the skin and clears active breakouts.
 So, since exfoliation makes an important part of treating keratosis pilaris, as long as you use a good moisturizer afterwards, you can get a blast from rinsing your skin with this wash.

 Now here’s a product that means business.
 Formulated in cooperation with experienced dermatologists, CeraVe’s body wash has all the necessary ingredients to help you treat your keratosis in the best manner possible.

 With salicylic and lactic acids that take care of the exfoliation, three essential ceramides (1, 3, 6-II) that restore skin, solid moisturizing and really nothing to take away from, this has to be one of the strongest entries on the list.

-And for the very end we have a skin wash that heavily focuses on people suffering from keratosis.
+And for the very end we have a skin/ body wash for keratosis pilaris that heavily focuses on people suffering from the condition.
 So much so it includes the phrase “bumpy skin” in its name.

 Appropriately, the product’s formula includes all the ingredients you would want to see in a bath like this.
 Alpha hydroxy and beta hydroxy acids, Vitamins E and D, oatmeal and Aloe are all there to smooth, moisturize and nourish your skin.
 Affordable and efficient product.

 #18 Keratone KP Body Wash